 Unfortunately, at this point, my mom took a turn for the worse and passed away a week after I got out of the hospital.
-I did tell her that I had Type 1 diabetes but not sure if she ever understood completely.
+I did tell her that I had type 1 diabetes but not sure if she ever understood completely.
 Not having my mother around for support is the most difficult thing in my life now.
-The big question is how I got Type 1 at 57.
+The big question is how I got type 1 at 57.
 Some doctors think the shingles virus and the stress set off the autoimmune disorder; others just think it was always in my genetics, just waiting to come out.
 Now it is almost two years since diagnosis.
 My sweet granddaughter Penny is almost 2 years old and we are expecting our second grandchild in January.
-I wear an insulin pump and CGM and life is as normal as it can be Type 1.
+I wear an insulin pump and continuous glucose monitor (CGM) and life is as normal as it can be type 1.
 My husband is my rock and helps me get through the days that my blood sugar jumps from 40 to 400.
 I miss my mother like hell but I do my best so that I will be around for a very long time to see my grandchildren grow into amazing adults.

-Want to connect with other people who have Type 1 diabetes, and of all ages from all over the globe?
+Want to connect with other people who have type 1 diabetes, and of all ages from all over the globe?
 Join the Beyond Type 1 App!